jonretting/geforce-driver-check/README.md

 	See INFO for more information

 TODO:
 -----
-- support notebook adapters
 - add notification email switch when update is available
 - make crontab friendly
 - allow for other types ex: x86 version, only whql
-- verify system os and architecture
+- verify supported system os and architecture first
-- support international driver version option
+- support international driver versions
 - specify root path as option